codenetwork/discord-bot/README.md

 ### Add your bot to your test guild

 Click the "OAuth2" button on the left to enter the invite url menu.
+Scroll down to the "scopes" section.
 Select the "bot" scope and "Administrator" from the bot permissions section.
 Copy the URL then open it in a new window.
 Select your test guild from the dropdown menu and hit "Authorize".
 The bot has now been added to your guild but is not currently running.